yoo2001818/query-planner/DESIGN.md

 Pipes have three kinds of types: input, process, output.

 #### Input
-Input pipe can read predefined set of values, or, read what's inserted to the pipe.
+Input pipe reads and process jobs from input, or provided constant value, simultaneously if possible.

+Each job can be a range, or a list of IDs, and can have a 'reverse' flag to reverse the results.
+A pipe runs inserted jobs simultaneously, which means that it returns jobs at random order, but each job will be correctly ordered.

+Each job can have additional props too - it can be used while doing table join, etc.

-full returns full document values, and index only returns partital documents reconstructed from tuples.
+`full` returns full document values, and `index` only returns partital documents reconstructed from tuples.
 So, in order to load the full document from the index, two inputs must be used.

-Operator can be a range, or a list of IDs.
-Range can be reversed;
-Additional props can be passed to it - they will be included in the output.
-Or partital document can be accepted as an operator.
-In that case, full document will be loaded.

 - full - Accepts a list of operators.
 - index - Accepts a list of operators.